a-tokyo/ai-zero-shot-classifier/README.md

 // Create an instance of the classifier const classifier = new ZeroShotClassifier({
   provider: 'openai', // Specify the provider
-  model: 'text-embedding-ada-002', // Specify the model
+  model: 'text-embedding-3-small', // Specify the model
   apiKey: 'your-api-key', // API key for authentication labels, // Provide labels for classification
-});
+  dimensions: undefined, // Pass dimensions as a number here to configure vector dimensions });

 (async () => {